Relationship Anxiety in Urban Lifestyles

 But because the emotional pattern starts feeling like:

-This is the bridge between anxiety and Feeling Disconnected From Your Partner.
-Disconnection often begins not with lack of love, but with repeated experiences of emotional partialness.
+This is often the bridge between anxiety and feeling disconnected.
+Disconnection usually begins not with lack of love, but with repeated experiences of emotional partialness.

 Functional Communication Replacing Emotional Communication